BlakeFrei/campaign-learn.en/help/acc/monitoring-campaign-classic/control-panel/ip-whitelisting.md

 ---
-title: IP whitelisting for Instance Access
+title: IP Whitelisting for Instance Access
-seo-title: IP whitelisting for Instance Access
+seo-title: IP Whitelisting for Instance Access
 description: The video below explains how to set up new connections to your instances by whitelisting IP addresses ranges.
 seo-description: The video below explains how to set up new connections to your instances by whitelisting IP addresses ranges.
 feature: IP Whitelisting